 Will the decrease be across the board or just within certain departments?
 Generally speaking, pay cuts are implemented throughout the company.
 If they're not, you may want to quietly start your own job search.
 It's not fair to have some employees taking pay cuts and not others.

 When will the reduction take effect?
 You need to know this so you can plan ahead in managing your finances.

 Another point to investigate is whether bonuses will be affected.
 Sometimes, especially for people involved in selling, bonuses are not affected since they're based on meeting sales goals.
 If bonuses are paid to everyone, they're usually based on the company's general profitability, so it's possible they will also be suspended until profits increase.
 Bonuses, especially if you're not in a sales position, should be viewed as perks that aren't necessarily entitlements and may not always be there.

 How do you address a decrease in pay in your salary history?
 Be honest about it.
-For instance, if you know that the company had been struggling as the result of tough economic times, acknowledge that in your salary history.
+For instance, if you know that the company had been struggling during tough economic times, acknowledge that in your salary history.
 If an across-the-board pay cut was instituted, just state it honestly.
 If the prospective employer checks references, that cut can easily be confirmed.

-While nobody wants a pay cut, it does happen.
+While nobody wants a pay cut, it happens.
 But as with any bump on your career path, it's how you react to it that matters most.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.